Vegetable Plants available for 2023

-Below is a list of most of the vegetables we will have available for pre-order this year
+Below is a list of the vegetable varieties we will have available for pre-order this year

 We will begin to start seeding in mid February and will be growing specifically what we have orders for.
 So, please get your orders in before Seeding Time!